A Japan Rail Pass is the cheapest and most convenient way to get around Japan.

 A JR Pass is a 7, 14, or 21-day special-rate ticket for use on trains run by JR (including bullet trains), that is only available to travelers visiting Japan from foreign countries for sightseeing.

 Who is eligible for a JR Pass?

 Foreign tourists visiting Japan under the status of "Temporary Visitor" on their entry visa

-Note: Persons meeting conditions above are required to show proof of eligibility at the point of purchase of an Exchange Order and obtaining a JAPAN RAIL PASS.
+Note: Japanese citizens meeting conditions above are required to show proof of eligibility at the point of purchase.
+Photos or scans of required documents must be sent to the agent.

 How do I get the actual JR Pass?

 - First, contact Amnet by sending in an order form.
 An Amnet agent will contact you to confirm your information and send you an e-invoice, which will give you access to a payment page.